Austin Naturalization & Citizenship Attorney

 Helping Clients in Texas & Beyond Obtain U.S. Citizenship immigrant to the U.S. who lives and works here, you may dream of one day becoming a U.S. citizen.
-Citizenship provides many benefits, from allowing you to vote, travel with a U.S. passport, apply for federal jobs and government without the threat of being deported, except for rare situations of denaturalization.
-There have been many changes to the naturalization application and with heightened government scrutiny a seemingly minor situation could transform into case that could be denied for failing to mention something as simple with an immigration official or trips abroad for more than one day.
+Citizenship provides many benefits, from allowing you to vote, travel with a U.S. passport, apply for federal jobs and government of being deported, except for rare situations of denaturalization.
+There have been many changes to the naturalization application and with heightened government scrutiny a seemingly minor situation could transform into case that could be denied for failing to mention something as simple as a previous with an immigration official or trips abroad for more than one day.